cben0ist/cben0ist.github.io/index.md

 I am an experienced Technical Project Manager living in Toronto, Canada.
 Here are some of my projects, realisations and experiences.

-For a more detailed resume, check my [LinkedIn profile](https://www.linkedin.com/in/christophebenoist/).
+For a more detailed resume, check my <a href="https://www.linkedin.com/in/christophebenoist/" target="_blank">LinkedIn profile</a>.

+To contact me, feel free to use the form or the email available in the bottom of this page.